AlexEidt/Vidio/README.md

 ## `Camera`

 The `Camera` can read from any cameras on the device running Vidio.
 It takes in the stream index.
-The index corresponds to the order in which the devices names appear when running `ffmpeg -list_devices true -f dshow -i dummy`.
+For **Windows**, the index corresponds to the order in which the devices names appear when running `ffmpeg -list_devices true -f dshow -i dummy`.
 Alternative device names are included in this index.
 On most machines the webcam device has index 0.
 Note that audio retrieval from the microphone is not yet supported.

 ```go
 Name() string